-The School of Environmental Sciences is one of the longest established and largest multidisciplinary departments of environmental sciences in Europe.
-We have a holistic approach to research integrating physical, chemical, biological, and social sciences into the study of natural and human environments.
+The School of Environmental Sciences is one of the longest established and largest interdisciplinary departments of environmental sciences in Europe.
+It is very widely known throughout the world for its uniquely holistic and interdisciplinary approach to research, integrating physical, chemical, biological, and social sciences to understand better the interaction between natural and human environmental systems.

-In the 2014 Research Excellence Framework exercise, 35% of our research was judged to be world leading, while 53% was rated as internationally excellent.
-We are the 3rd placed department in the UK when ranked by the volume of world-leading research achieved and 5th placed in terms of research ‘power’.
-The impacts of our research were judged to be predominately world leading and ranked 1st in the UK, while our research environment was entirely world leading or internationally excellent.
+The outcomes of these interdisciplinary collaborations between themes and centres are widely recognised in the international community.
+In the 2014 Research Excellence Framework exercise conducted by the UK government, 35% of research was judged to be world leading (4*), while 53% was rated as internationally excellent (3*).
+The School was 3rd placed in the UK in terms of its volume of world-leading research and 5th placed in terms of research ‘power’.
+The policy and societal Impact generated by its research was ranked 1st in the UK.

 In the 2015 QS World University Rankings, UEA was ranked =28th position in the world in environmental sciences.
 Its academic ‘citations’ score (i.e. how many times research findings are referenced in the global academic community) was 99.8, bettered only by Princeton (by 0.2 of a point).